Leadership

 Drone Development:

 Unfertilized eggs that develop into drones undergo haploid development.
-Drones are the male bees in the colony and are larger than worker bees.
+Drones, the male members of the colony, are bigger in size compared to worker bees.
 They have no father, and their genetic material consists solely of the mother's chromosomes.

 Worker and Queen Bee Development:

 Fertilized eggs, which receive sperm from the queen, develop into diploid individuals.
-Diploid means they have two sets of chromosomes, one from the mother and one from the father.
+Diploid refers to having two complete sets of chromosomes—one inherited from each parent.

 a) Worker Bee Development:

-Worker bees, which are sterile females, develop from fertilized eggs.
-The larvae that will become worker bees are fed a mixture of pollen and nectar known as bee bread.
+Sterile female worker bees originate from fertilized eggs.
+Their larvae are nourished with a blend of pollen and nectar called bee bread.
 They do not receive royal jelly in their diet.
 During their development, worker bees go through different stages, including larval, pupal, and adult stages.

 b) Queen Bee Development: